Compare any two graphics cards:

 Pixel Rate

-The GeForce GT 220 GDDR3 will be much (about 79%) better at anti-aliasing than the GeForce GT 430, and will be capable of handling higher screen resolutions without slowing down too much. (explain)
+The GeForce GT 220 GDDR3 should be much (more or less 79%) better at anti-aliasing than the GeForce GT 430, and also will be capable of handling higher screen resolutions without losing too much performance. (explain)

 GeForce GT 220 GDDR3 5000 Mpixels/sec